Geography of Afghanistan: Lakes, rivers and streams

 Afghanistan receives snow between November and March, which gradually melts into numerous rivers, streams, canals, lakes, ponds, and springs, but most of the country's fresh water continues to flow into neighboring countries.
 It loses about two-thirds of its water to neighboring Pakistan, Iran, Tajikistan, Uzbekistan and Turkmenistan.

-The nation's drainage system is largely landlocked.

 Vegetation

-The characteristic distribution of vegetation on the mountains of Afghanistan is worthy of attention.
-The great mass of it is confined to the main ranges and their immediate offshoots, whilst on the more distant and terminal prolongations it is almost entirely absent; in fact, these are naked rock and stone.
-On the Safed Koh alpine range itself and its immediate branches, at a height of 1800–3000 m there is abundant growth of large forest trees, among which conifers are the most noble and prominent, such as Cedrus deodara, Abies excelsa, Pinus longifolia, Pinus pinaster, Stone pine (the edible pine, although this species is probably introduced, since it is original to Spain and Portugal) and the larch.
+On the Safed Koh alpine range itself and its immediate branches, at a height of 1800–3000 m there is abundant growth of large forest trees, among which conifers are the most noble and prominent, such as Cedrus deodara, Abies excelsa, Pinus longifolia, Pinus pinaster, stone pine (the edible pine, although this species is probably introduced, since it is original to Spain and Portugal) and the larch.
 There is also the yew, the hazel, juniper, walnut, wild peach and almond.
-Growing under the shade of these are several varieties of rose, honeysuckle, currant, gooseberry, hawthorn, rhododendron and a luxuriant herbage, among which the ranunculus family is important for frequency and number of genera.
-The lemon and wild vine are also here met with, but are more common on the northern mountains.
+Growing under the shade of these are several varieties of rose, honeysuckle, currant, gooseberry, hawthorn, rhododendron, among which the ranunculus family is important for frequency and number of genera.
+The lemon and wild vine are also present, but are more common on the northern mountains.
 The walnut and oak (evergreen, holly-leaved and kermes) descend to the secondary heights, where they become mixed with alder, ash, khinjak, Arbor-vitae, juniper, with species of Astragalus.
 Here also are Indigoferae rind dwarf laburnum.

-In Afghanistan forest cover is around 2% of the total land area, equivalent to 1,208,440 hectares (ha) of forest in 2020, which was unchanged from 1990.
-In 2020, naturally regenerating forest covered 1,208,440 hectares (ha).
-Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
-For the year 2015, 100% of the forest area was reported to be under public ownership.